habibgheta/home_ease/README.md

 >HomeEase is an independent project inspired by the home-service marketplace concept of Urban Company.
 It is not an official Urban Company application or a direct clone of Urban Company.

-This project was developed by<b> Habib Gheta </b>as part of industrial training (Internship) @NASTECH to gain practical experience in Flutter, Firebase, Cloud Firestore, Cloudinary, authentication, database management and responsive application development.
+This project is developed by<b> Habib Gheta </b>as part of Industrial Training (Internship) @NASTECH to gain practical experience in Flutter, Firebase, Cloud Firestore, Cloudinary, authentication, database management and responsive application development.

 ## Tech Stack